Sharp-interface limits of the diffuse interface model for two-phase inductionless magnetohydrodynamic fluids: Model Derivation

-To determine the fluxes $\boldsymbol{J}_{\varphi}$, $\boldsymbol{J}_{\boldsymbol{J}}$ and and the stress tensor $\mathbf{S}$, we turn to Onsager's variational principle.
-We introduce the dissipation functional, which is is the sum of quadratic in the fluxes with phenomenological parameters,
+To determine the fluxes $\boldsymbol{J}_{\varphi}$ and the stress tensor $\mathbf{S}$, we turn to Onsager's variational principle.
+We introduce the dissipation functional, which is the sum of quadratic in the fluxes with phenomenological parameters,

-where the fluxes are $\mathbf{J}=\left(\mathbf{S},\boldsymbol{J}_{\varphi},\boldsymbol{J}_{\boldsymbol{J}}\right)$.
+where the fluxes are $\mathbf{J}=\left(\mathbf{S},\boldsymbol{J}_{\varphi},\boldsymbol{J}\right)$.
 In (\ref{eq:disp}), $M(\varphi)$ is the diffusional mobility related to the relaxation time scale, $\eta(\varphi)$ is the viscosity of the fluids and $\sigma(\varphi)$ is the electric conductivity.
 It means that the dissipation of $E$ stems from the friction losses, the Ohmic losses and the diffusion transport.
 The Onsager\textquoteright s relation yields,

 Solving the variational problem (\ref{eq:varf}), we obtain the fluxes

 These ``constitutive'' relations can be also obtained by assuming that the fluxes depend linearly on the thermodynamic forces.
 In fact, it is implicitly postulated in the form of the dissipation function $\Phi$.